-MARCHING BAND AUXILIARY GRADE 9-12 LENGTH 9 WEEKS .25 CREDIT PREREQUISITE: SELECTION TO THE MAJORETTE SQUAD OR COLOR GUARD ONLY BY AUDITION Students who are successful in tryouts for the Majorette Squad or Color Guard, but will not play an instrument in concert band, will be scheduled for Marching Band Auxiliary for the first nine weeks of the school year.
+MARCHING BAND AUXILIARYGRADE 9-12LENGTH 9 WEEKS.25 CREDITPREREQUISITE:SELECTION TO THE MAJORETTE SQUAD OR COLOR GUARD ONLY BY AUDITIONStudents who are successful in tryouts for the Majorette Squad or Color Guard, but will not play an instrument in concert band, will be scheduled for Marching Band Auxiliary for the first nine weeks of the school year.
 The Auxiliary will be required to participate in all Marching Band rehearsals and performances as students who are signed up for the full band class do.
+This class is also available to those students who attend EHOVE or are CCP students that cannot attend band 8th period.